 After a partnership project launched in 2020, in 2021 Intesa Sanpaolo become Main Partner of Artissima.
 The fair and Intesa Sanpaolo start, in 2020, a new synergy sharing the idea that art is a fundamental driving force to reactivate virtuous mechanisms of social dynamism and cultural enrichment.

 Thanks to the partnership, a new project of rediscovery and enhancement of the Archivio Publifoto Intesa Sanpaolo has been conceived with the curatorship of Ilaria Bonacossa, director of Artissima, and Barbara Costa, head of the historical archive.

-The photography exhibition Folle will be presented on the occasion of Artissima Unplugged, both digitally and physically: the exhibition will be on view, in integral version of 26 selected photographs, on a specific digital platform hosted on artissima.art, and at GAM – Galleria Civica d’Arte Moderna e Contemporanea in Turin, with a special selection.
-(The physical exhibition is postponed to December 2020, compatibly with the release of new decrees).
+The photography exhibition Folle will be presented on the occasion of Artissima Unplugged, both digitally and physically: the exhibition will be on view, in integral version of 26 selected photographs, on a specific digital platform hosted on artissima.art, and at GAM – Galleria Civica d’Arte Moderna e Contemporanea in Turin, with a special selection, open to public from February 3 to 12, 2021.

 Folle brings together a series of photographs that narrate the social and political transformations of the country through photojournalistic images shot from 1930 to 1980.
 The social distancing, which is so alien to our practices of coexistence and convivial contact, has prompted the curators to seek different types of crowds gathered for events ranging from culture to sport, celebration to protest, from the everyday practice of travel to participation in sacred rituals, in an attempt to remember the sensation of being part of a great multitude.

 The specific digital platform, hosted on artissima.art from 4 November 2020 to 12 February 2021, is on view here: Folle.
 You will join a virtual space in which to explore, in an easy and intuitive way, the socio-political context of each photograph through in-depth written analysis.